 - (a) The following shall be submitted to the Commission for review of stormwater runoff and water quality impacts: - 1.
 United States Geological Survey (U.S.G.S.)
 Location Map; - 2.
 Full set of site grading and utility plans including lot and block lines; - 3.
-Pre-Development and Post-Development Drainage Area Maps (1"=100' or 1"=200'), showing two feet contour intervals; - 4.
+Pre-Development and Post-Development Drainage Area Maps (one inch = 100 feet or one inch = 200 feet), showing two feet contour intervals; - 4.
 Photos of drainage and site conditions; - 5.
-Description of existing site conditions including outlines of woodland cover and utilities; - 6.
+A description of existing site conditions including outlines of woodland cover and utilities; - 6.
 Soils maps of site, including soil types and classification; - 7.
-Flow chart for hydrologic model; - 8.
-Stage/volume/outflow chart, calculations for chart, and constants used in the calculations (weir and pressure flow coefficients); - 9.
+A flow chart for hydrologic model; - 8.
+A stage/volume/outflow chart, calculations for chart, and constants used in the calculations (weir and pressure flow coefficients); - 9.
 Groundwater elevation and depth to groundwater; - 10.
 Details of outlet structure(s); - 11.
-Summary tables showing comparison of pre- and post-developed conditions for the one, two, 10 and 100-year storm events; - 12.
+Summary tables showing comparison of pre- and post-developed conditions for the one-, two-, 10- and 100-year storm events; - 12.
 Detailed calculations for pre-developed and post-developed conditions; - 13.
 Calculations to demonstrate compliance with the water quality provision; - 14.
 Soils information, including percolation rates; - 15.
-Recharge spreadsheet; - 16.
+A recharge spreadsheet; - 16.
 Non-structural points system spreadsheets; and - 17.
 Stormwater management calculations on a digital disk in addition to the paper version.